Serena-Dong/nuxt-mdc/public/testMarkdownText.md

 > This is a blockquote.
 It is often used to cite sources or highlight quotes.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

+The line below should be rendered as a CustomProseCode componente

+`Inline code is used to highlight a specific piece of code within a sentence.`

-Here's a bit of code:
+Here's a bit of code (will be rendered as 'pre'):

 ```js
 // This is a sample JavaScript code